Kashukartik/jobsage/README.md

 5. Open a pull request.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Thanks to all contributors and developers who inspired this project.